Sony A6500 vs Canon M100

 - Longer lasting: Can take more shots (350 versus 295) on a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-Arguments in favor of the Canon EOS M100:
+Reasons to prefer the Canon EOS M100: